Nurse Practitioner Review Course

 NUN-0100: Nurse Practitioner Review Course.
 Tuition: $395

 The course is generally offered once per year in the fall on a Saturday schedule for 3 Saturdays from 9:30 a.m. - 5:30 p.m. each day at our Rockville Centre campus.
 Click here for the schedule of classes.
-Registration information can be found by clicking on the course title in the schedule of classes link or by clicking here.
+(Please note: only the upcoming schedule of course will be posted.
+Courses that have already taken place or are in progress will not appear) Registration information can be found by clicking on the course title in the schedule of classes link.